smanolloff/vcmi-gym/doc/rl_training.md

 them, which significantly imroved the training performance, hence they are all prefixed with an "M" for clarity (MPPO, MQRDQN, etc.).
-They are also wired to push metrics to [W&B](https://wandb.ai/site) where their training performance training can be observed.
+They are also wired to push metrics to [W&B](https://wandb.ai/site) where their training performance can be monitored.

 Other RL algorithm implementations would make a fine addition to the project.
 For example, opendilab's
-[LightZero](https://github.com/opendilab/LightZero), which I was unable to successfully integrate with vcmi-gym myself, but would still love to see it done.
+[LightZero](https://github.com/opendilab/LightZero), which I was unable to successfully integrate with vcmi-gym myself, but would still like to see here.
 Contributions for this and any other RL algo implementations are most welcome.

 ### Neural Network Architectures